-New prescriptions the pharmacy receives directly from your healthcare provider's office.
+New prescriptions the pharmacy receives directly from your doctor's office.
 The pharmacy will automatically fill and deliver new prescriptions it receives from healthcare providers, without checking with you first, if either:

 - You used mail-order services with this plan in the past, or - You sign up for automatic delivery of all new prescriptions received directly from healthcare providers.
 You may request automatic delivery of all new prescriptions at any time by requesting auto-refill from the Mail Order Pharmacy, Costco Pharmacy.
-Call Member Services if you need assistance.
+For additional assistance, please call Member Services.